Knightscope, Inc. Commitments Disclosure

 Less – Interest |

-Rent expense totaled $1.0 million and $1.0 million for the years ended December 31, 2024 and 2023, respectively, included in the Company’s statements of operations.
-There were two month to month lease agreements for the year ended December 31, 2024.
-There
+Rent expense totaled $1.5 million and $1.0 million for the years ended December 31, 2025 and 2024, respectively, included in the Company’s Statements of Operations.
+There were two month to month lease agreements for each of the years ended December 31, 2025 and 2024.

 Purchase Commitments

-The Company executed a purchase agreement on September 13, 2024, in order to secure the acquisition of essential to ASR production.
-This agreement stipulates monthly purchases of $40 thousand commencing in January 2025 and concluding in August 2026, culminating in a total expenditure of $0.8 million.
+The Company executed a purchase agreement on September 13, 2024, in order to secure the acquisition of essential to ASR manufacturing.
+This agreement stipulates a total expenditure of $0.8 million before December 31, 2026.
+During the year ended December 31, 2025, the Company made payments totaling $0.2 million pursuant to this commitment.

 Legal Matters